openhab/openhab-docs/developers/bindings/index.md

 Sub-classes of these handlers must only override the operation `getConfigStatus` to provide the configuration status in form of a collection of `org.eclipse.smarthome.config.core.status.ConfigStatusMessage`s.

-#### Internationalizing
+#### Internationalization

-The framework will take care of internationalizing messagess.
+The framework will take care of internationalizing messages.

-For this purpose there must be an i18n properties file inside the bundle of the configuration status provider that has a message declared for the message key of the `ConfigStatusMessage`.
+For this purpose there must be an [i18n](../utils/i18n.html) properties file inside the bundle of the configuration status provider that has a message declared for the message key of the `ConfigStatusMessage`.
 The actual message key is built by the operation `withMessageKeySuffix(String)` of the message´s builder in the manner that the given message key suffix is appended to *config-status."config-status-message-type."*.

 As a result depending on the type of the message the final constructed message keys are: